psttf/template-macro/README.md

 ## Template macro

-The motivation is to avoid `case class` extention necessity.
+The motivation is to avoid `case class` inheritance necessity.
 As the result it is possible to use macro, to generate `apply` and `unapply` function for an `object`.

 ## Usage example